nithinmathewjoji/Joule-Thief-Lamp/README.md

 2. **Assemble the Circuit**: Connect the inductor, transistor, resistor, and LED as per the circuit diagram.
 3. **Test the Circuit**: Attach the low-voltage power source and watch the LED light up.

-For detailed step-by-step instructions, refer to the [Build Guide](link-to-detailed-guide).
+For detailed step-by-step instructions, refer to the [Build Guide](link-to-detailed-guide). will be updated soon

 ## Applications